 Sometimes, we see some illegal actions of the pastors and elders, but we can’t see through them.
-Then, we can pray to God, “God, Your words reveal the Pharisees, but I cannot see through them clearly.
+Then, we can, “God, Your words reveal the Pharisees, but I cannot see through them clearly.
 On the outside they seem very devout, why can’t I see their essential hypocrisy?
 Especially their essential hatred of the truth, I can’t see through to that.
 So, in my heart I have always looked up to them and I always wanted to ask them if I came across problems.
 I also feel this is incorrect, but why can’t I let it go?
 Why am I unable to see through to their inner nature and forsake them in my heart?”
 Isn’t through this way of praying that we quiet ourselves before the Lord and converse with Him earnestly?
 It is just like how we would have a heart-to-heart talk with another person.
 In both cases, we are speaking from the heart, and we speak out our greatest problems.
 When God sees these, He will know we’re sincere and not trying to fool Him or sweet-talk and deceive Him.
 Then the Holy Spirit will do His work.
 So, after praying, we’ll feel brightened in our hearts, as if a burden has been lifted.

 2. Praying to the Lord as a Creature of God, Making No Demands and Requests of the Lord, and Being Able to Obey the Lord Truly